dstackai/dstack/docs/docs/reference/server/config.yml.md

             public_ips: false
     ```

-    Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets
+    Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets.
-    (e.g., through VPC peering).
+    Additionally, private subnets must have outbound internet connectivity provided by NAT Gateway, Transit Gateway, or other mechanism.

 #### Azure